kaidiyar/Guess-My-Number/README.md

 - Added button functionality (JS) and created simple animation by using CSS
 - Used simple CSS manipulation by using JavaScript
 - Implemented simple DOM manipulation by using JavaScript
+- Tried to follow the DRY principle to write a clean code
 - Used netlify to deploy this Desktop Web application (https://kaidiyar-guess-my-number.netlify.app)

 ---